|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 A single quantum charge spheromak is stable and can exist in isolation.

-Highly stable charged atomic particles with rest mass, such as protons and electrons, are spheromaks.
+Highly stable charged atomic particles with rest mass, such as protons and electrons, have spheromaks.

 A multi-quantum charge spheromak can exist in the presence of a suitable external radial electric field.